maxdz-gmbh/mdz_ansi/README.md

 ## mdz_string Overview

-[mdz_string] - is a very lightweight, versatile and speedy C  library, supporting ASCII/ANSI, UTF8, UTF16, UTF32, wchar strings.
+[mdz_string] - is a very lightweight, versatile and speedy C  library developed by [maxdz Software GmbH], supporting ASCII/ANSI, UTF8, UTF16, UTF32, wchar strings.
 Source code of library is portable, conforms to ANSI C 89/90 Standard.

 **Linux** binaries are built against Linux Kernel 2.6.18 - and thus should be compatible with Debian (from ver.
 4.0), Ubuntu (from ver.
 8.04), Fedora (from ver.
 9)